-A little more straightforward than the previous platforms, and with job offers starting at a mere $5, this can be a quick and easy solution for anyone looking for a decent, affordable logo.
+A little more straightforward than the previous platforms, and with job offers to start at a mere $5, this can be a quick and easy solution for anyone looking for a decent, affordable logo.
 You simply use their built-in search engine to find logo designers and hire one that you like.
 Skills and prices vary from quick and simple $5 to $30 logos or more professional logos with revisions and multiple concepts for several hundred dollars.
-There are many positive ratings that come from both parties, employers and freelancers, so if you have smaller budget and realistic expectations, this may be perfect for you.
+There are many positive ratings that come from both parties, employers, and freelancers, so if you have the smaller budget and realistic expectations, this may be perfect for you.

 Finding the right designer on this platform may take some time—prices of services are established by freelancers, and they range anywhere from $5 to $1000.
 However, if you put in some effort, you’ll be able to find a freelancer who fits your budget and needs by going through a large number of portfolios.

 When it comes to platforms based on crowdsourcing, following are the best three.
 They all nurture an interesting employer-designer relationship and allow you to select the best option from a number of unique designs submitted by a variety of talented designers.